South Canara: History

-South Canara was annexed by the British East India Company following the defeat of Tipu Sultan in the Fourth Mysore War 1799 and along with North Kanara formed the district of Kanara in the Madras Presidency.
+South Canara was annexed by the British East India Company following the defeat of Tipu Sultan in the Fourth Mysore War in 1799 and along with North Kanara formed the district of Kanara in the Madras Presidency.
 In 1859, Kanara was split into two districts, North and South.
 North Kanara was transferred to the Bombay Presidency, and South was retained by Madras.

 Taluks

 The district was divided into six taluks: